image-source-control/image-source-control/readme.txt

 * List credits for images outside of the content
 * Manage image credits for images hosted outside of the media library
+* Handle images without file extensions
 * Bulk-edit image copyright information in the media library
 * Show the standard picture credit for all images without a selected source
+* List only images with a proper source in the Global List
 * Personal email support

 [See Pricing](https://imagesourcecontrol.com/pricing/?utm_source=wporg&utm_medium=link&utm_campaign=pricing).